savannahostrowski/cinest/README.md

     - use in `api.bicep` secrets
 1. Needed to update paths for API requests in front-end to use back-end container URL

+### Bugs
+-  Issue after trying to run in CI/CD - 403 error: "does not have secrets get permission on key vault"; can no longer reprovision from local enviroment

 ### Bonus: Configuring a custom domain!
+azd doesn't handle this today but
 1. Go to frontend container app in portal
 1. Go to custom domains
 1. Click Add Custom Domain